j-morano/buffer_manager.nvim/README.md

 ## The never-ending problem

-I want to move easily between buffers, without relying on heavy plugins with a thousand features or thinking in advance about marking buffers to access them later.
+I want to move easily between buffers, without relying on complex plugins with a thousand features or thinking in advance about marking buffers to access them later.

 And what about `:buffers<CR>:b<space>`?
 For me, it's not an option.
-Certain plugins cause the buffer ids to grow out of proportion.
+Certain plugins cause the buffer ids to grow infinitely.
 The same happens after hours of working on a project opening and closing files...
-Besides, remembering portions of filenames to access them seems to me to be an excessive mental overhead.
+Thus, using ids to move between buffers is inconvenient.
+Besides, remembering portions of filenames to access the buffers seems to me to be an excessive mental overhead.

 ## The proposed solution

 Use a buffer-like floating window where all the open buffers are listed.
-To select one buffer, just move to it and press `<CR>`.
+To select one buffer, just hit its line number, or move to it and press `<CR>`.

 ## Installation